Skip to main content

 VISION

-Healthy school meals and nutrition education are available to all students as an integrated part of education.
+Healthy school meals and nutrition education are available to all students as an integrated

 MISSION

-The purpose of Student Nutrition Program is to advance the availability, quality and an acceptance of school food service and nutrition programs as an integrated part of education.
+The purpose of Student Nutrition Program is to advance the availability, quality and an acceptance of school food service and nutrition programs as an integrated part of education

 Maria S. Guerra, Student Nutrition Director

-575-882-6773
+Ph: 575-882-6773

-Maritza Gonzalez, Bookkeeper / Specialist
+Maritza Gonzalez, Bookkeeper Specialist

-575-882-6215
+Ph: 575-882-6215

-Fax 575-882-6779
+Fax: 575-882-6779

 In accordance with federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, this institution is prohibited from discriminating on the basis of race, color, national origin, sex (including gender identity and sexual orientation), disability, age, or reprisal or retaliation for prior civil rights activity.